A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation

-The agent's observations differ slightly from the handling operation.
-The algorithm primarily focuses on the interaction states between the peg and hole during assembly.
-As a result, the state space omits the manipulators' joint information but still contains other relevant data used in the handling operation.
+Fig. \ref{SimEnv} depicts the simulation environment of the dual-arm cooperative peg-in-hole assembly operation.
+The agent's observations include end-effectors' poses $P_{e}^{1,2},\Phi_{e}^{1,2}\in R^6$, velocities $v_{e}^{1,2},\omega_{e}^{1,2}\in R^6$, and the pose of the object's centroid $P_o,\Phi_o\in R^6$.
+Additionally, the error vector between the current position and the target position of the object is included in the state space to enhance learning efficiency.
+Note that the algorithm primarily focuses on the interaction states between the peg and hole during assembly, and as a result, the state space omits the manipulators' joint information.
 Additionally, the state space includes the contact force between the peg and the hole ($F_{env}\in R^3$) and the peg insertion depth ($d$).
 The policy outputs the object's centroid positional variation $[\Delta x, \Delta y, \Delta z]$, as well as the desired damping $B_{d}^o\in R^3$ and stiffness $K_{d}^o\in R^3$ of the outer impedance controller.

-To improve learning efficiency in dual-arm assembly, we adopt a hybrid policy that leverages the knowledge of the PD position error controller.
+Furhtermore, to improve learning efficiency in dual-arm assembly, we adopt a hybrid policy that leverages the knowledge of the PD position error controller.
 The object's desired trajectory ($X_{d}^o$) is the sum of the PD position controller's output ($X_g$) and the reinforcement learning policy's output ($a_x$), expressed as $X_{d}^o=X_g+a_x$.
 The hybrid policy accelerates the search process before the peg contacts the hole.
-With this approach, reinforcement learning can concentrate on the insertion process and finely adjust the peg's position by using the PD controller's information.

-When designing the reward function, the peg’s insertion depth is the primary indicator of successful assembly.
+As for the reward function, the peg’s insertion depth is the primary indicator of successful assembly.
 Additionally, minimizing the interaction force between the peg and hole reduces wear between parts during insertion.
-However, to prevent the agent from avoiding insertion to decrease the contact force, we decrease the weight of contact force in the reward function.
+However, to prevent the agent from avoiding insertion, we decrease the weight of contact force in the reward function.
 Completion time is another performance indicator.
 The reward value increases as the completion time shortens, encouraging the agent to complete the task quickly.
 Therefore, the reward function is structured as follows.